 Tortoise ORM is a async ORM inspired by the Django ORM that's designed for ease of use.
 It's familiar constructs help make it easier for Python developers to switch over to the world of async.

-Besides Tortoise, there are a number of other ORMs and query builders in active development that support async operations.
+Besides Tortoise, there are a number of other ORMs, query builders, and ODMs (Object Document Mapper) in active development that support async operations.
 Just keep in mind that the ecosystem is not mature yet, so things are moving quickly.
 Breaking changes are to be expected.

 GitHub Actions is a continuous integration and delivery (CI/CD) solution, fully integrated with GitHub.
 Along with it, we'll also use GitHub Packages, a package management service, to store Docker images.

 There are a number of platforms that include remote version control along with both CI and package management:

 - AWS (CodeCommit, CodeBuild, CodeDeploy, ECR)